davestewart/davestewart-content/content/blog/nuxt/nuxt-data-fetching/index.md

 ---
+date: 2025-11-05
 description: Nuxt data fetching explained within the context of Nuxt's SSR lifecycle
-date: 2025-11-05
+summary: |
+  Explains Nuxt's SSR render lifecycle and how it affects data fetching, then walks through $fetch, useAsyncData, and useFetch — covering the server-client serialisation boundary, rehydration, and when to use each approach.
 tags:
   - nuxt
   - vue